 In footnotes the shortened form should just include first author.

-In footnotes the shortened form should not include any titles with italics.
+In footnotes the shortened form should not include any titles with italics – except for legal material or where title is Latin.

 No Latin abbreviations (such as Ibid, op cit) are used.

-Division of the bibliography into sections between secondary sources and primary sources (denoted by appropriate subheadings) is encouraged where the manuscript has used a number of primary sources (for example primary legal material or primary cultural material like films)
+Division of the bibliography into sections between secondary sources and primary sources (denoted by appropriate subheadings) is only necessary where the manuscript has used a number of primary sources (for example primary legal material or primary cultural material like films).
+There is no requirement to seperate the bibliography by type.

 With each section of the bibliography sources are arranged in alphabetical author by surname of first named author, artist/director/producer (where appropriate) for cultural works, first named party for law case reports.